securibee/stranger-danger/README.md

 ## Getting started

-The idea for these solutions came from a friend who didn't realize that one of their repositories was set to public.
+What sparked this idea was a friend that didn't realize a repo was set to public instead of private.
-I also find myself double checking privileges from time to time.
+I also find myself manually checking privileges on repositories from time to time which is now automated.

 ### Solution 1: Check local repositories